+As a teacher, I worked with children who had a variety of behavior disorders, so I got a lot of training in crisis intervention—specifically nonviolent crisis intervention.
 What we observed in the schools also played out in my students’ homes.
 There was a direct correlation between frustration, inconsistency, lack of behavior management skills, exhaustion, stress, and the onset of violence.
-This was true both with students and teachers, parents and children, and also holds true with parents in regards to each other.
+This was true with students and teachers, with parents and children, and also between parents.

-- Cultivate attitudes and behaviors that are incompatible with violence: Develop and practice a vocabulary of grace using words of respect and encouragement.
-The Apostle Paul said the following advice: “The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.”
+Cultivate attitudes and behaviors that are incompatible with violence.
+Develop and practice a vocabulary of grace using words of respect and encouragement.
+The apostle Paul gave the following advice: “The fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control.”

-- If there is a history of violence in your home, initiate family counseling immediately: Violence is serious.
-It’s abusive, it’s a marriage killer, and it hurts children for life.
+If there is a history of violence in your home, initiate family counseling immediately.
+Violence is serious.
+It’s abusive, it’s a relationship killer, and it hurts children for life.
 You need to understand the patterns that lead to violence, and this usually requires professional guidance.

-- Identify factors that tend to escalate tense situations.
+Identify factors that tend to escalate tense situations.
 Observe yourself, take notes, and pay attention.
-If you find that you are more prone to lose control when you are already angry, tired, paying bills, or watching football, walk away.
+If you find that you are more prone to losing control when you are already angry, tired, paying bills, or watching football, walk away.

-- Never step into the personal space of a family member who is out of control emotionally: Posture, personal space, backing someone into a corner and not leaving them an exit, putting your index finger in your teenage son’s chest… All these behaviors are clinically proven to provoke a violent response.
+Never step into the personal space of a family member who is out of control emotionally.
+Posture, personal space, backing someone into a corner and not leaving an exit, putting a finger in your teenage son’s face or prodding his chest with it… All these behaviors are clinically proven to provoke a violent response.

 Only intervene physically to protect your child or yourself from injury.
 And then, only utilize safe techniques you have researched and feel comfortable using.
 Sometimes a parent has no choice but to hold an out-of-control child.
 If this is part of your pattern, make sure you know how to do it safely.